 The Parish Council usually meets on the third Thursday of each month in the Upstairs Committee Room at the Scarth Memorial Village Hall (apart from August and December, when no meetings are held).
 Meetings normally commence at 7.15 p.m. and members of the public are very welcome to attend.
 Future meetings are listed in our meetings diary, papers and reports associated with our meetings can be found in the minutes and agendas sections of our website.

-The Parish Council currently (during 2019/20) has only one Committee.
+The Parish Council currently (during 2020/2021) has only one Committee.
 The Personnel Committee deals with all employment matters.
-Members of the Personnel Committee, appointed at the Annual Meeting in May 2019, are: Cllr Roger Humphries, Cllr Elaine Oliver and Cllr Marion Rodham.
+Members of the Personnel Committee, appointed at the Annual Meeting in May 2020, are: Cllr Roger Humphries, Cllr Ed Chicken, Cllr Marion Rodham and one vacancy.

 What do Parish Councils Do?